 Bermuda is monitoring critical indicators to see how we are doing in managing COVID-19 and assess our readiness to move to the next phase of our reopening plan.
-These indicators are updated on Mondays and Thursday.
+These indicators are updated on Tuesdays and Fridays.

 1. Face mask wearing: HealthIQ Reports on observation of mask wearing –